-Citrus trees (Citrus spp.), including Meyer lemon (Citrus x meyeri) and sweet oranges (Citrus x sinensis), both of which are , they can reliably produce fruit for a half century or more.
+Citrus trees (Citrus spp.), including Meyer lemon (Citrus x meyeri) and sweet oranges (Citrus x sinensis), both of which are hardy in U.S. Department of Agriculture plant hardiness zones 8 to 11, require a warm climate, but given the right growing conditions, they can reliably produce fruit for a half century or more.

 The first stage in a citrus tree's life cycle starts when a seed germinates and sprouts into a seedling.
 A citrus seed requires warm soil and consistent moisture to trigger its emergence from dormancy, and the seed may take anywhere from two weeks to several months to germinate.
 It should be noted that many types of citrus grown from seed do not produce the same quality or type of fruit as the mother tree.